A New Approach to Multi-Party Peer-to-Peer Communication Complexity: Randomness complexity of private protocols

 \subsection{Private protocols and randomness}

 A protocol $\pi$ is said to {\em privately} compute a given function if, at the end of the execution of the protocol, the players have learned nothing but the value of that function.
 We note that the literature devoted to private computation usually focuses on $0$-error protocols, and therefore, in the rest of this section, we will restrict ourselves to the case of $0$-error protocols.
-The definitions for the case of $\epsilon$-error privacy are similar, and the propositions and their proofs presented in this section can be easily translated to the setting of $\epsilon$-error randomness complexity.

 Furthermore, the literature on private computation is focused on \textit{synchronous} protocols.
 In what follows we therefore only consider protocols in that setting.
 In the synchronous setting, protocols advance according to a global round structure.
 At every round, each player sends a message to every other player.
 In addition, each player has an output tape.
 In order to ensure that no player is ever engaged in an infinite computation process, it is required that on any input and randomness assignment, every player eventually stops sending messages.
 That is, for a synchronous protocol $\pi$ let $t_i(x,r)$ be the smallest integer such that if $\pi$ is run on $(x,r)$ then player $i$ does not send any message and does not write on its output tape after round $t_i(x,r)$.
 If no such integer exists then $t_i(x,r)=\infty$.
 The requirement is that for every player $i$, input $x$, and randomness assignment $r$ $t_i(x,r) < \infty$.